Axobot-org/Axobot/docs/server.rst

 * compress_help: Boolean indicating whether the full help message (without any specified command/module) should show every command or only their count
 * delete_welcome_on_quick_leave: Boolean indicating whether the welcome message should be deleted if the member leaves the server quickly.
 Default is :code:`False`.
 * description: Description of the server, used for the `info server <infos.html#info>`__ command and potential partners.
 Default empty.
-* enable_fun: Boolean indicating if the fun part (documentation in preparation) is activated.
-If so, all commands in this section will be available.
-Default is :code:`True`.
-* enable_ttt:Boolean indicating if members of your server can play tic-tac-toe.
+* enable_events: Boolean indicating if the bot annual fun events (such as Halloween or Christmas celebrations) also take place on your server.
 Default is :code:`True`.
 * enable_xp: Boolean indicating whether the xp system is activated.
 Default is :code:`True`.
 * help_in_private: Boolean indicating whether the help command message should be sent as a private message or not.
 If the value is set to :code:`True`, the message will be sent in DM or as an ephemeral message.
 * language: Language of the bot.
 Currently only the languages :code:`fr` (French), :code:`en` (English), :code:`fi` (Finnish) and :code:`de` (German) are available (also you can use :code:`lolcat` or :code:`fr2` for more fun).
 The change takes place as soon as the order is validated by the system.
 Default :code:`fr`.